8 Different Types of Car Battery Problems(Troubles)

 The gravity of all the cells in a battery should not vary.
 It must be the same for all the cells.
 If the gravity reading of a cell is less than the other by more than two gravity points, it indicates the loss of acid from this particular cell.

-These are the basic lead-acid car battery troubleshooting or the problems that happen in an automobile vehicle.
+These are the basic lead-acid car battery troubleshooting or the problems that happened in an automobile vehicle.
 So testing the battery all the time and keeping it healthy is important for the rider.

-Battery testing is necessary to assess the quality of the finished battery.
-It indicates whether the battery is capable of meeting the minimum performance required by the vehicle’s electrical system.
+Battery testing is necessary to access the quality of the finished battery.
+It indicates whether the battery is capable of meeting the minimum performance requiring the vehicle's electrical system.
 A battery can be tested to ascertain its condition by the following tests-

 1. Specific Gravity Test.